wormhole-foundation/wormhole-docs/learn/faq/index.md

 ### How can I specify a custom RPC for NTT?

 To specify a custom RPC for Wormhole's NTT, create an `overrides.json` file in the root of your deployment directory.
-This file allows you to define custom RPC endpoints, which can be useful when you need to connect to specific nodes or networks for better performance, security, or control over the RPC connection.
+This file allows you to define custom RPC endpoints, which can be helpful when you need to connect to specific nodes or networks for better performance, security, or control over the RPC connection.

 Below’s an example of how the `overrides.json` file should be structured: